stevenwritescode/react-ui-eval/README.md

 Stretch goal 1:  Make each integer box have a unique background color for their integer, so 1 = blue, 2 = green, etc.

-Stretch goal 2: At the border of each box that bounds another, display the two boxes sum total along their border.
+Stretch goal 2: At the border of each box where it bounds another, display the two boxes sum total along their border.
 I.E: If a box with 2 has a box with 6 to the right, the number 8 would display somewhere along that border.
 Same for above and below.

 Stretch goal 3: Provide a button that sorts the grid by descending integers